Water Main break in Snider Plaza - northbound lane of 6700 block of Snider Plaza blocked

 Williams Park Pond silt removal is underway

 April 6 - The water levels of Williams Park Pond and Turtle Creek adjacent to City Hall have been lowered substantially.
 This will allow crews to remove silt (trash, leaves and grass clippings) that has collected on the floor of the waterway.
-Weather permitting, silt removal will be completed by late May.
+Weather permitting, silt removal will be completed in July.
 The local ecology will benefit from this clean-up process.